All Rivers Spill Their Stories to the Sea

 Jeanie Finlay / United Kingdom / 2026 / World Premiere / 90 min

-A wave of biblical plagues is crashing down on north-east England, where fishermen, eco-activists and politicians are fighting for different futures after Brexit.
+A wave of poisoned crabs, like a biblical plague has washed ashore on the coast of North East England, where fishermen, coastal communities and politicians are fighting for different futures after Brexit.
 A highly topical tale with a strong local accent.